crrobinson14/lambda-meta/README.md

 Each handler is organized into a NodeJS module.
 This mimics what is already done for Lambda functions today, but additional metadata fields are exported for Lambda Metadata to process.
-The `name` field is required for proper logging and Xray handling (although cases where it is missing are tolerated). `description` is optional but recommended, and helpful for other tasks like generating API documentation.
+The `name` field is required for proper logging (although cases where it is missing are tolerated). `description` is optional but recommended, and helpful for other tasks like generating API documentation.

 Next, one boilerplate line is added: